 This activity helps contribute towards some of the UN's Sustainable Development Goals.
 Find out more about the SDGs, and how Scouts across the world are getting involved.

 What could people do to help make sure more spaces are accessible for disabled and autistic people?
 Do people think the government should do more to help communities be more inclusive?
 How could people make this happen?

 This activity was also about being a great leader.
 Was it difficult to speak up, especially to people who may have been older and know more about their business?
-Why is it important that people take initiative and speak up when they see things that need to change?
+Why's it important that people take initiative and speak up when they see things that need to change?
 Did people make a positive difference with this activity?

 - Outdoor activities

 You must have permission to use the location.
-Always check the weather forecast and inform parents and carers of any change in venue.
+Always check the weather forecast, and inform parents and carers of any change in venue.

 - Hiking and walking